-Now she is just a few months away from a new life in Earlsdon Park Retirement Village.
-And when she moves there in the summer of 2016 she is confident she will never feel lonely again.
+Now she has a new life at Earlsdon Park Retirement Village, and she is confident she will never feel lonely again.

-‘I don’t know what I would do if I wasn’t going there,’ she says.
-‘I couldn’t live here any longer.
+‘I don’t know what I would do if I wasn’t here,’ she says.
+‘I couldn’t live in my bungalow any longer.
 I love meeting people and I want companionship.’

 Marie, who suffers from a spinal injury, has fallen four times since she moved into the two bedroom bungalow on her own in 2007.
 The last time she couldn’t get up.

 She says: ‘The loneliness is frightening sometimes at night.
 I’ve had times when I’ve sat up in bed absolutely terrified.’
 She was too frightened to go to the bathroom because she was sure there was someone in the hall.
 There were times when she felt desperate.